bbc/bug/docs/pages/installation/mac.md

             - bug
 ```

 Note - The environment variables in this file are something you might want to adjust when setting up docker initially - here we've provided some sensible defaults to get you going.
-Not providing environment variables will mean they run with a sensible default

 ## Start BUG

 1. Finally, we can now start BUG from the terminal by running `docker compose up -d` from the directory containing the `docker-compose.yml` file.

-Note - This command hands over the contents of the `docker-compose.yml` file to Docker Desktop which launches the containers as described in the file.
-You'll need to run this command from the directory containing the `docker-compose.yml`,

 2. BUG should now be available on [http://localhost](http://localhost)